zx80/flask-simple-auth/README.md

 - add JWT authorizations?
 - how to use external authentication stuff? eg LDAP? others? it should also work as an alternate pm…
+- refactor password manager in a separate class?